MarcoGorelli/polars-plugins-tutorial/docs/stringify.md

 ## Pig-latinnify - take 1

 Let's start by doing this the wrong way.
-We'll our `abs` example, and adapt it to the string case.
+We'll use our `abs` example, and adapt it to the string case.
 We'll follow the same strategy:

 - iterate over arrow arrays;